Child PTSD Treatment in Evanston

 - Family Psychotherapy to help additional family members that may themselves be experiencing symptoms

-- Community Support or Group Therapy to process feelings with others who experienced the same or similar trauma
+- Community Support to process feelings with others who experienced the same or similar trauma

 - -School Services to minimize the negative affects of symptoms on academic progress